dereksonderegger/444/docs/04_Intro_to_Data_Wrangling.md

 * `add_row` - Add an additional row of data.

-* Subsetting - Returns a  with only particular columns or rows
+* Subsetting - Returns a data set with particular columns or rows

     – `select` - Selecting a subset of columns by name or column number.